musedivision/blog/src/pages/articles/2019-05-31---Zero-to-Deep-Learning-researcher/index.md

 Deep learning is supposed to be a very difficult and math heavy field.
 To deeply understand it, you should have a good foundation in the related mathematics subjects of linear algebra, calculus and probability.
 Then to get your hands dirty you need programming experience so that you can implement deep learning models.

 I am a Javascript developer by trade, so I think I pass the programming prerequisite.
 Three years ago I was working the most boring job ever, stocking taking chemicals in University labs and putting the data into excel.
-I was really motivated to do something else, so I quit my job and studied coding using Freecodecamp (ref) for 8months.
-I was lucky enough to get my first break at Forsite(link).
+I was really motivated to do something else, so I quit my job and studied coding using [Freecodecamp](https://www.freecodecamp.org/) for 8months.
+I was lucky enough to get my first break at [Forsite](https://forsitenz.com/).
 Fast forward to now and I have been coding professionally for 2 years and I love it.

 In the mathematics department however, I am zero.
 My background isn't in machine learning or mathematics.
 I studied Psychology for 4 years at University but only ever took a couple of papers in statistics.
 Maths felt very foreign to me until recently.
 I have never studied linear algebra at all and would look with horror and intrigue at the matrices on my friends assignments at university.
 It seemed impossible to learn higher level mathematics.
 Like, if you weren't good in high school then it's obviously not for you.
 You just don't have a math brain sorry.
 I avoided the maths side of programming mostly when I learn't it.
 I could code just fine without it!

-However a little while ago I discoverd Jeremy Khun's book: Programmer's introdution to Mathematics (PIM).
+However a little while ago I discoverd Jeremy Khun's book: Programmer's introdution to Mathematics ([PIM](https://pimbook.org/)).
 Reading PIM has given me a new perspective on what the process of understanding maths is actually like.
 The process of struggling through frustration to understand a mathematical concept or proof seems very similar to the addictive frustration to solution rhythm of programming.
-The amazing 3Brown1Blue has also opened my eyes to the beauty of maths.
+The amazing [3Brown1Blue](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) has also opened my eyes to the beauty of maths.
 And at this point, I am excited to learn more of it.
 <!-- Maybe more importantly, I really believe I can learn mathematics even though it was never my strength before.  -->